M. Bernetta Quinn: Books

-She published five books, Motive and Method in the Cantos of Ezra Pound (with Hugh Kenner, Guy Davenport, and Forrest Read Jr.) (Columbia University Press, 1953), The Metamorphic Tradition in Modern Poetry (1955), reviewed by such figures as R. W. B. Lewis, David Ferry, Austin Warren, and Hazard Adams, Give Me Souls: A Life of Raphael Cardinal Merry del Val (Newman Press 1958), reviewed in the New York Times, To God Alone the Glory: A Life of St. Bonaventure (1962), and Ezra Pound: An Introduction to the Poetry (Columbia Introductions to Twentieth-Century American Poetry, 1972).
-After her retirement she published a poetry collection, --dancing in stillness (1983).
+She published five books, Motive and Method in the Cantos of Ezra Pound (with Hugh Kenner, Guy Davenport, and Forrest Reid) (Columbia University Press, 1953); The Metamorphic Tradition in Modern Poetry (1955), reviewed by such figures as R. W. B. Lewis, David Ferry, Austin Warren, and Hazard Adams; Give Me Souls: A Life of Raphael Cardinal Merry del Val (Newman Press 1958), reviewed in The New York Times; To God Alone the Glory: A Life of St. Bonaventure (1962); and Ezra Pound: An Introduction to the Poetry (Columbia Introductions to Twentieth-Century American Poetry, 1972).
+After her retirement, she published a poetry collection, --dancing in stillness (1983).
 She had residencies at Yaddo, the Bellagio Center (Rockefeller Foundation), and the MacDowell Colony, and received grants from the National Endowment for the Humanities and National Endowment for the Arts.

 Correspondence with literary figures

-She had significant letter-writing correspondences with major literary figures including Flannery O'Connor and her mother Regina, novelists Caroline Gordon, Doris Betts, Sylvia Wilkinson, Peter Taylor, Shelby Stephenson, Robie Macauley, and Robert Penn Warren, writer and painter Guy Davenport, the poets Denise Levertov, Gibbons Ruark, Grace DiSanto, Fred Chappell, James Laughlin, Robert Lowell, Robert Bly, Seamus Heaney, James Wright, Wallace Stevens, Richard Wilbur, and Allen Tate, the Italian-American poet and translator Mary de Rachewiltz (daughter of Ezra Pound), and violinist Olga Rudge (Pound's longtime companion), critic Frank Tuohy, and philosopher Donald Davidson.
+She had significant letter-writing correspondences with major literary figures including Flannery O'Connor and her mother Regina; novelists Caroline Gordon, Doris Betts, Sylvia Wilkinson, Peter Taylor, Shelby Stephenson, Robie Macauley, and Robert Penn Warren; writer and painter Guy Davenport; the poets Denise Levertov, Gibbons Ruark, Grace DiSanto, Fred Chappell, James Laughlin, Robert Lowell, Robert Bly, Seamus Heaney, James Wright, Wallace Stevens, Richard Wilbur, and Allen Tate; the Italian-American poet and translator Mary de Rachewiltz (daughter of Ezra Pound), and violinist Olga Rudge (Pound's longtime companion); critic Frank Tuohy; and philosopher Donald Davidson.
 Her papers are in the Beinecke Rare Book and Manuscript Library at Yale University, and the Wilson Special Collections Library of UNC-Chapel Hill.